NJUCM-BJUCM-TCM-AI/Med-Shicheng/README.md

 ---

-Med-Shicheng: From Master to Agent, Bridging Generations by the Intelligent Legacy — How Lightweight LLM Standardize the Preserving and Scaling of the Medical Expertise of Human Doctors
+Med-Shicheng: From Physician Expertise to Clinical Agents: Preserving, Standardizing, and Scaling Physicians' Medical Expertise with Lightweight LLM

 ---